EnigmaWU/MyIOC_inTDD_withGHC/README_ArchDesign.md

 ### EVT

-* [EVT] is ASYNC and DGRAM defined by IOC identified by EvtID;
+* 【EVT】 is ASYNC and DGRAM defined by IOC identified by EvtID, and each event is described by EvtDesc;
   * Its default property is 【ASYNC+NONBLOCK+MAYDROP】, and may be changed by setLinkParams or IOC_Options_T.
-* [ASYNC]：means ObjX in its current context postEVT to LinkID, then ObjY's CbProcEvt_F will be callbacked in IOC's context, not in ObjX's context.
+  * ->[ASYNC]：means ObjX in its current context postEVT to LinkID, then ObjY's CbProcEvt_F will be callbacked in IOC's context, not in ObjX's context.
       Here IOC's context is designed&implemented by IOC, may be a standalone thread or a thread pool.
       USE setLinkParams to change Link's each postEvt to SYNC, USE IOC_Options_T to change Link's current postEvt to SYNC, which means ObjY's CbProcEvt_F callbacked in ObjX's context.
-* [NONBLOCK]: means ObjX's postEVT may not be blocked if not enough resource to postEVT, such as no free space to queuing the EvtDesc.
+  * ->[NONBLOCK]: means ObjX's postEVT may not be blocked if not enough resource to postEVT, such as no free space to queuing the EvtDesc.
       USE setLinkParams to change Link's each postEvt to MAYBLOCK, USE IOC_Options_T to change Link's current postEvt to MAYBLOCK, by set enable timeout checking and with timeout value 'ULONG_MAX', which means ObjX's postEVT will block until has resource to postEVT.
-* [MAYDROP]: means after ObjX's postEVT success, if IOC's internal MAY drop this EVT, such as IOC's internal subsystem or submodule is busy or not enough resource to process this EVT.
+  * ->[MAYDROP]: means after ObjX's postEVT success, if IOC's internal MAY drop this EVT, such as IOC's internal subsystem or submodule is busy or not enough resource to process this EVT.
       Here assume IOC is a complex system, such as ObjX vs ObjY is inter-process or inter-machine communication.
       USE setLinkParams to change Link's each postEvt to NODROP,